Bangladesh Post Office: History

+Bangladesh Government Press prints forms and files for Bangladesh Post Department.
+On 8 July 2015, ABM Humayun was appointed director general of Bangladesh Post Office.
+According to The Daily Star in 2017, various post offices in Bangladesh were in dilapidated conditions with limited equipment and poor operating conditions.
+This was due to falling usage of the postal services especially declining number of personnel letters due to alternate modes of communication such as the internet.
+There were 9886 post offices and around 40,000 employees in 2017.
+Letters sent by the post office declined from 410 million in 1982–1983 to only 50 million in 2015-2016 fiscal year.

+In September 2022, parliamentary standing committee on Posts and Telecommunications recommended the removal of Sudhangshu Shekhar Bhadra, director general of Bangladesh Post Office, over irregularities.

 Services

 The main services of the Bangladesh post office are to mail letters, Postal Life Insurance (PLI), post cards, parcels, newspapers and periodicals, books, or packets.
 The general delivery time is 2–3 days depending upon the distance and communication of destination.

 Electronic Money Transfer Service (EMTS) is one of the service which started operations 26 March 2010.
 This service was commercially launched in a limited scope (in 104 post offices) on 10 May 2010.
 However, in response of overwhelming demand, this service has now been expanded in 2750 post offices throughout the country including all district Head Post Offices, upazila and important/busy rural post offices.
 This service has got wide acceptability and popularity within a short period of time, which can be regarded as a significant achievement of the present government.

 Postal Cash Card is a debit card.
 Start operation at 26 March 2010.
 Now available at all district, upazila and important/selected post offices.
 Purchase a postal cash card will cost BDT 45.00 which includes minimum balance of BDT 10.00.
 No yearly charge or profit/interest against customer balance.
 Service: Cash in, Cash out, Balance transfer to other card, Transaction with POS & ATM located at post offices or QCASH marked POS/ATM booths.